 SERVICE DOG TRAINING

 Service dogs are defined by the Americans With Disabilities Act as dogs individually trained to work or perform tasks for a person with a disability.
-If your needs fall within our range of ability, we are happy to train your dog to perform tasks for you if you need a service dog.
-However, it is unethical to try and pass a dog off as a service dog so you can take them with you to places they would otherwise not be allowed to go as pet dogs.
+Dogs selected for service work must be trained to have IMPECCABLE manners in public, and they can have ABSOLUTELY NO INNATE AGGRESSIVE TENDENCIES.
+No dog with aggression would ever be selected for service work, for both the public safety concern, as well as the fact that a dog cannot focus on their job(s) when they are having the fear-based rush of adrenaline that accompanies an aggressive response.
+It is unethical to try and pass a dog off as a service dog so you can take them with you to places they would otherwise not be allowed to go as pet dogs.
 There is no "certification" or "registration" for service dogs.
 Any website or organization offering certification is a scam.

 Service dogs are not to be confused with therapy dogs or emotional support dogs.
 Therapy Dogs are dogs who go with their owners as volunteers to provide comfort or company to people in settings such as nursing homes, hospitals, etc. Emotional Support Dogs provide comfort and support to owners with anxiety-related issues, but have not been recognized as service dogs by the ADA since the late 2000's because they are not trained to perform specialized tasks to assist their handler.
 However, the Fair Housing Act does still recognize Emotional Support Dogs.
 As of December 2020, Emotional Support Animals are no longer recognized by the Air Carrier Access Act.
 We do not train for emotional support.